How to Use a Snatch Block with a Winch for Off-road Recovery

 A snatch block bolsters the pulling force of the winch by providing mechanical advantage, a function of passing the winch cable around the snatch block’s pulley and back to the vehicle.
 In the case below (Technique #1), the snatch block is used to roughly double the pulling force exerted by the winch in a self-recovery situation where a tree is used as an anchor.
 It’s not quite double the force, because of friction added by the snatch block itself.

 Here’s a tricky nuance to the physics.
-If the end of the winch cable attached back to a tree instead of the vehicle, as pictured below, the tree won’t move and so the cable won’t move through the snatch block.
+If the end of the winch cable attached back to a tree instead of the vehicle, as pictured below, the snatch block provides no mechanical advantage.
 Since the line is static between the trees, the winch would be required to pull the full load of the vehicle.
 This is basically the same as attaching directly to the tree-saver with no snatch block involved.

 Another common technique involves two vehicles, depicted below, where one vehicle is stuck and the other uses its winch to rescue it.
 The snatch block is connected to the stuck vehicle with a shackle at a sturdy recovery point.
 The winch cable runs from the recovery vehicle through the shackle on the stuck vehicle, then connects back to the recovery vehicle with a shackle at a recovery point.

-Multiple snatch blocks can be to further increase the pulling power of the winch.
+Multiple snatch blocks can be used in a winching and pulley configuration to further increase the pulling power of the winch.
 Such is the case below, where a second snatch block is attached to the rescue vehicle and the cable passes through it and back to the stuck vehicle.
 This roughly triples the pulling power of the winch.

 This technique can be helpful when the stuck vehicle’s weight exceeds the capacity of the winch or extra force is needed to pull a very stuck vehicle loose.